maelle/rladies-blr-rmd-blogging/content/hugo/further-resources.en.md

 ## Read the manual :wink:

 A bit hard to say about blogdown because its book is outdated.
+Follow the [RStudio blog](https://blog.rstudio.com/) to read when blogdown and its books are officially updated.

 Read everything Alison Hill wrote!